Suspect in Boston woman’s kidnapping has extensive criminal record

 Victor Pena, 38, sobbed during his brief arraignment in Charlestown District Court before a judge ordered him held without bail pending the completion of a 20-day mental health evaluation for the alleged kidnapping of Olivia Ambrose.

-Ambrose had gone missing Saturday after leaving a bar in Boston, prompting a massive search.
+Ambrose, who is from Wenham and lives in Jamaica Plain, had gone missing Saturday after leaving Hennessy’s Bar, prompting a large search.
 She was found alive and well on Tuesday in Pena’s apartment at the Bunker Hill housing complex.

 Pena has had several run-ins with the law in recent years, according to documents obtained by 7News.
 He was arrested last July at Twin River Casino in Lincoln, Rhode Island, on charges of cheating and obtaining money under false pretenses.